MulleFoundation/MulleFoundation.github.io/index.md

 # MulleFoundation

-The MulleFoundation library collection is written for [mulle-objc](//mulle-objc.github.io).
+This is the Foundation library written for [mulle-objc](//mulle-objc.github.io).
-It is based on [MulleObjC](//MulleObjC.github.io) and [mulle-core](//mulle-core.github.io).
-Some constituent libraries may bring in outside depedencies such as *expat* for XML parsing.

-This is growing collection of libraries to form a complete and powerful Objective-C class library for *mulle-objc*.
-A Foundation traditionally contains no graphics code.
+*MulleFoundation* is growing collection of libraries to form a complete and powerful Objective-C class library for *mulle-objc*.
+An Objective-C Foundation traditionally contains no graphics code.

-The MulleFoundation is designed as plug and play system.
+The *MulleFoundation* is designed as plug and play system.
 Optional library components can be left out with no bad side-effect.
-The concept of the MulleFoundation is to avoid actual linking into a shared library or executable as much as possible.
-This has the benefit that an optimizing pass can determine, which parts to link and which not.
+The concept of the *MulleFoundation* is to avoid actual linking into a shared library or executable as much as possible.
+This has the benefit that an optimizing pass can determine, which parts need to be actually linked and which not.

 Library                                                                                 | Description
 ----------------------------------------------------------------------------------------|----------------------